qaqaqaqaowh/Stuff/ver2/README.md

 Technically speaking, you **can**!

 By using only HTML or combining it with JavaScript, it is entirely possible to implement the concept of one source of truth, but it's not a common practice to do it and it has some drawbacks as well.
-If you want to know why, read more [here](further-reading.md)!
+If you want to know why read more [here](further-reading.md)!

 So why do we prefer React over JavaScript?